 A complete tour of the Golden Circle in a small group minibus making stops at all the most popular scenic places along this popular route.

 Join us for the Grand Golden Circle Tour the one of the most popular tour in Iceland.
 The Grand Golden Circle Tour allows you to visit some of Iceland’s most stunning sights.
 The tour departure will be from Reykjavik city.
 The tour duration is 7 Hours, on our way we will stop at all the main places: Thingvellir NationalPark, place where you can see the American and Eurasian tectonic plates pulling apart,the Gullfoss waterfall or Golden Falls Europe’s second most powerful waterfall and Geysir geothermal area.
-We also have an extra stop at the beautiful waterfall Faxi and Kerið volcanic crater lake.
+We also have an extra stop at Kerið volcanic crater lake.
 The maximum number of passengers is 14, to make the tour more like friends and family.

 Thingvellir National Park

 Thingvellir National Park is our first stop.
 Thingvellur National Park is not only a site of geological wonder, located on the intersection of the North American and Eurasioan tectonic plates, but also a place charged with history,Thingvellur site of the world’s first Parliament that met each year outdoors, beginning in 930 AD continuing until 1798.
 Thingvellir tells stories of geographical and political struggles, compromises and ongoing evolution.
 Thingvellir was accepted on the UNESCO World Heritage list for its cultural values in 2004.